neb-b/dono.at/README.md

-### Receive Lightning tips live on stream using the Strike Partner API
+### Receive instant Bitcoin donations with Streamlabs alerts.

 This project allows users to receive lightning tips and display them on stream like regular donations.
 Just login with Streamlabs and add your strike username.
+It is built using the [Strike API](https://developer.strike.me) and the [Streamlabs API](https://developer.streamlabs.com)

 [https://dono.at](https://dono.at)